Travelling Without Moving: Controversy

 After the album was released, Kay received backlash from the press for his interest in sports cars, because it contradicted his environmental beliefs on Emergency on Planet Earth.
-The album's visual concept revolved around sports cars, with the Ferrari logo being recreated within band's Buffalo Man logo.
+The album's visual concept revolved around sports cars, with the Ferrari logo being recreated within the band's Buffalo Man logo.
 Paper magazine also pointed out this contradiction with the music video for "Alright", "when Kay rolls up in his purple Lamborghini to party on the dance floor with a bevy of bodacious babes, concerns about seals, whales, rain forests and the revolution are checked at the door."
 He said that he was hesitant to release the album as he expected the backlash, but added "Just because I love to drive a fast car, that doesn't mean I believe in chopping trees down.
 It doesn't mean I think they should build more roads for my car".
-Keyboardist Toby Smith also said "We all want to be an ecologically conscious band, but we like cars[…] We're hypocrites like the rest of the world.
-But then again, you can only drive one car at a time.
+Keyboardist Toby Smith also said, "We all want to be an ecologically conscious band, but we like cars [...]
+We're hypocrites like the rest of the world.
+But then again, you can only drive one car at a time."